 Explore Genetics by Finding Family Traits!

 The study of genetics may seem like rocket science to your child, but an introduction to genes doesn’t need to be confusing.
-In fact, we all carry evidence of the ways genes work: in our eyes and hair color, in our earlobes and tongues, and in countless other physical characteristics that we inherit from our parents and grandparents.
-For a fun family activity to introduce your child to genetics, have your child go on a search for dominant and recessive family genes!
+In fact, we all carry evidence of the way genes work: in our eyes and hair color, in our earlobes and tongues, and in countless other physical characteristics that we inherit from our parents and grandparents.
+For a fun family activity to introduce your child to genetics have your child go on a search for dominant and recessive family traits!

 What You Need: